f5devcentral/f5-big-iq-lab/docs/agility2020-bigiq-101/lab3.rst

 Lab 3: AS3 Application creation and deletion using AWX/Ansible Tower and BIG-IQ
 -------------------------------------------------------------------------------

-Paula has been tasked with the creation of a new application on the BIG-IP  that has been requested by the application owner.
+Paul has been tasked with the creation of a new application on the BIG-IP  that has been requested by the application owner.
-Paula will use AS3 declaration and BIG-IQ to build the application on the appropriate BIG-IPs using an Ansible Playbook that is stored in their GitHub repository.
+Paul will use AS3 declaration and BIG-IQ to build the application on the appropriate BIG-IPs using an Ansible Playbook that is stored in their GitHub repository.
+First the Admin will need to login to Ansible Tower to ensure that the latest templates have the pulled from Github

 .. include:: ./accesslab.rst